spacejam/rio/README.md

   when the number of in-flight requests reaches this threshold, to guarantee that no completions will be dropped due to completion queue overflow.
+* rio will handle submission queue submissions automatically.
+If you start waiting for a `Completion`, rio will make sure that we have already submitted at least this request to the kernel.
+Other io_uring libraries force you to handle this manually, which is another possible source of misuse.

 This is intended to be the core of [sled's](http://sled.rs) writepath.
 It is built with a specific high-level